mdh-danial/github-activity-tracker/README.md

     4. convert response from JSON to python dictionary

 4. error messages starting with 4xx usually is client error while error messages starting with 5xx usually is server error

+5. json.dumps helps to make data more readable with line breaks, indentation and proper formatting

+6. Github public /events endpoint only shows event.
+You must specifically call the dictionary key you are looking for within each event to see for example, commits.